Beth526/dsp/lessons/statistics/07-statistics.md

 ### Q3.
 [Think Stats Chapter 4 Exercise 2](4-2-random_dist.md) (random distribution)
 This questions asks you to examine the function that produces random numbers.
 Is it really random?
 A good way to test that is to examine the pmf and cdf of the list of random numbers and visualize the distribution.
 If you're not sure what pmf is, read more about it in Chapter 3.

-Answer: The distribution is uniform becase the PMF is a horizontal line (same prob for all values) and the CDF is linear with slope = 1
+**Answer:** The distribution is uniform becase the PMF is a horizontal line (same probability for all values) and the CDF is linear with slope = 1

 Code: